 The official currency for India is the Rupee (ISO code: INR).
 One rupee is further subdivided into 100 paise (singular paisa).
-The commonly used symbol for rupee is Rs.
-On the 15th of July 2010 a new symbol of Rupee has been approved by the Indian cabinet.
-The new Rupee symbol is designed by D Udaya Kumar, a Mumbai IIT post graduate student.
+The commonly used symbol for the Rupee is Rs.
+On the 15th of July 2010, a new symbol of Rupee has been approved by the Indian cabinet.
+The new Rupee symbol is designed by D Udaya Kumar, a Mumbai IIT post-graduate student.

 The ATM network in India is rapidly expanding and most of them accept international cards.
 ATMs usually have a security guard and access is through the bankcard and users should not allow anyone else into the ATM room, except their trusted travel partners.

 Make sure to retain your receipts whenever you exchange any currency or traveler’s cheque to Indian Rupees or withdraw any money from the ATM.
 You will be asked to show this receipt when you want to exchange Indian currency back to any other currency upon your departure.